Christians and the Ecumenical Movement

 The Ecumenical Movement stands for “The organized effort to bring about unity among Christians.”
 The word comes from the Greek oikoumene, which means “the whole inhabited world.”

-But, Jesus specified that the only factor that would unify the church is the truth: “Sanctify them through thy truth: thy word is truth” (John 17:17).
+But Jesus specified that the only factor that would unify the church is the truth.
+He prayed to the Father, “Sanctify them through thy truth: thy word is truth” (John 17:17).
 Therefore, God’s Word should be the unifying factor for all churches.
 Sadly, the modern Ecumenical Movement aims at unifying different Christian denominations (Protestants, Catholics, and non-Christian religions) by compromising Biblical truths.

 For example, Biblical Christianity and Roman Catholicism are two different faiths that hold and practice different doctrines.
 The list of irreconcilable differences between these two churches make any unifying efforts between the two simply not possible.

-The Ecumenical efforts cannot ignore the Bible‘s commands to maintain unity and harmony (Galatians 1:6-9; 2 Peter 2:1; Jude 1:3-4).
+The Ecumenical efforts cannot ignore the Bible’s commands to maintain unity and harmony (Galatians 1:6-9; 2 Peter 2:1; Jude 1:3-4).
 Christians must “test everything; hold fast what is good” (1 Thessalonians 5:21).
-Paul‘s taught that we should seek to please God not man “For am I now seeking the approval of man, or of God?
+Paul taught that we should seek to please God not man, “For am I now seeking the approval of man, or of God?
 Or am I trying to please man” (Galatians 1:10).

 Jesus in the great Commission said, “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age’” (Matthew 28:18-20).
 Jesus’ command was that the believers should ‘teach all that I commanded you.’
 Thus, the ultimate goal of preaching is teaching the truth and getting sanctified by it.